Public assistance and government aid Kansas.

-In order to receive cash assistance from this public resource, a family must be expecting a child, have someone that is pregnant, or the family needs to have at least one child in the home that is already under the age of 18.
+In order to receive cash assistance from this public resource in which applications are processed by DCF, a family must be expecting a child, have someone that is pregnant, or the family needs to have at least one child in the home that is already under the age of 18.
 The child may live with a relative or parent or they can even live with a person named by a court to take care of the child, such as a custodian, guardian, or conservator.
 The family who is applying for grants or cash assistance must also have few resources or meet low income thresholds.

 Early Head Start in Kansas is paid for by public and federal government funds.
 The service is a comprehensive early childhood development program for children who are four years of age or younger.
 In addition, pregnant women may also qualify for services from Head Start.
 Some of the aid offered to residents in Kansas include services for children with disabilities, developmental screenings, social services, mental and physical health, nutrition, food, and more.

 Parents can also benefit from the Kansas Early Head Start program.
 The service can provide job seeking and retention services for parents, weekly home visits, parent education, community involvement in early learning, literacy activities and more.
 Some forms of child/day care can also be covered, such as offering child care on a limited basis, supplies for child care partners, and assessment of child care settings.